awslabs/aws-support-tools/EC2/EC2EBSThroughput/Readme.md

 - The script will also push the aggregated throughput as CloudWatch mertic and you have full control on the granularity of the Clodwatch metric up to 1 econd.

--The script is only compatible with Amazon Linux , Redhat, Centos Instances but can be easily customized to do the same job on other Linux istribution.
+-The script is only compatible with Amazon Linux , Redhat, Centos Instances but can be easily customized to do the same job on other Linux distribution.

 -he script accept only numerical argument which identify The frequency for  running the loop that's gathering the data & pushing metrics to Cloudwatch.